 Medicare Advantage Insurance Denial

 When Americans sign up for Medicare, they can opt for original Medicare or Medicare Advantage.
 Medicare Advantage (MA) is offered from a private health insurance company.
 This coverage typically includes Medicare Part A, Part B, and often Part D as well as other benefits.
-In 2022, Medicare Advantage plans account for 48% of eligible Medicare recipients.
-And Medicare Advantage participation is projected to reach 61% by 2032.
+In 2023, Medicare Advantage plans accounted for 51% of the 60 million eligible Medicare recipients.
+And Medicare Advantage participation is projected to reach 62% by 2033.
 This page reviews Medicare Advantage plans, the largest private health insurers offering MA plans, how to select a MA plan, and recent issues with these plans.
 We discuss what to do if you receive a Medicare Advantage health insurance denial.
 If you receive a Medicare Advantage insurance denial, contact the Law offices of Scott Glovsky.
 We’ve been helping Medicare Advantage policyholders get the care they need for over 20 years.

 What is Medicare?